mamaly12/User_Management/README.md

            II)  DELETE GROUP

-                 a. onlly groups with no members can be deleted.
+                 a. only groups with no members can be deleted.

            III) ADD USER TO A GROUP